werf/werf/docs/_includes/documentation/reference/cli/werf_helm_upgrade.md

       --insecure-skip-tls-verify=false
             skip tls certificate checks for the chart download -i, --install=false
-            if a release by this name doesn't already exist, run an install --key-file=''
+            if a release by this name doesn`t already exist, run an install --key-file=''
             identify HTTPS client using this SSL key file --keyring='~/.gnupg/pubring.gpg'